Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 For other Duet 3 boards with external RS485 transceivers
 * Select an IO header on the Duet to use.
 This needs to be UART capable, and is usually either IO0 or IO1.
 * Wire Duet io#.out to RS485 transceiver TX pin, and io#.in to RX pin.
 Wire VCC to voltage as appropriate (usually 3.3V or 5V) on the Duet, and GND to GND on the Duet.
+* If using an RS485 transceiver that allows firmware control of Tx/Rx switching, wire the pin on the transceiver to a spare io#.out pin, e.g. io2.out.

 ## Wiring